Barbados Travel Guide

 Seafood is perhaps the number one dish with a huge variety of fish including flying fish caught straight from the ocean as well as shellfish like lobster, shrimps, and crab often found on menus.
 Fish cakes are a local specialty often fried with white fish and spices.

 Delicious food needs delicious drinks.
 The Barbados Rum Punch is considered by the Bajans, well they would, to be the best rum punch in the world.
-There is the healthy Mauby flavoured with cinnamon and nutmeg.
-Ginger Beer, Sorrel and the popular Banks Beer.
+There is the healthy Mauby flavored with cinnamon and nutmeg.
+Ginger Beer, Sorrel, and the popular Banks Beer.